Home · Blog · Thorough Examination

 Who Can Carry Out a LOLER Thorough Examination?

-LOLER does not name specific qualifications or organisations.
-Instead, Regulation 9 requires that thorough examinations be carried out by a competent person.
-The HSE defines a competent person as someone who has "such appropriate practical and theoretical knowledge and experience of the lifting equipment to be thoroughly examined as will enable them to detect defects or weaknesses and to assess their importance in relation to the safety and continued use of the lifting equipment."
+LOLER does not name specific qualifications or professional bodies.
+Regulation 9 of LOLER 1998 requires that thorough examinations be carried out by a competent person.
+The HSE defines this as someone who has "such appropriate practical and theoretical knowledge and experience of the lifting equipment to be thoroughly examined as will enable them to detect defects or weaknesses and to assess their importance in relation to the safety and continued use of the lifting equipment."

-Two things are required: competence (knowledge and experience) and independence (sufficient impartiality to make objective decisions).
+Two requirements apply: competence (knowledge and experience) and independence (sufficient impartiality to make objective decisions).
 A person with the right technical knowledge but under commercial pressure to pass equipment is not acting as a genuinely competent person under LOLER.
+Both conditions must be met.
+Neither alone is enough.

 In-house competent person